timb-103/nuxt-mongodb/README.md

 ## Usage

-Install the module:
+Install the layer:

 ```sh
 npm i -D nuxt-mongodb
 ```

-Add the module in the `layers` array in `nuxt.config.ts`:
+Add the layer in the `layers` array in `nuxt.config.ts`:

 ```js
 export default defineNuxtConfig({